tudelft3d/masbpy/README.md

 Supported input formats are currently: `_npy`, `.ply` and `.las` (if laspy is installed).
 Note that normals must be present, if this is not the case these can be computed using the provided `compute_normals.py` utility.

 Internally masbpy uses numpy arays.
 These can be conveniently stored as binary files, which is also the fastest way to read and write input and output with masbpy.
 It is actually also the only way to store masbpy outputs now.
-To use this format append `_npy` to you in -and output specifiers.
+To use this format append `_npy` to you in- and output specifiers.

 For example this is how to approximate the MAT from a LAS file.